 - If you feel queasy, look at the horizon

-We believe that the Bremer Bay Orca Whale Watching tour is worth the cost and highly recommend it.
-It’s a unique, once-in-a-lifetime experience, and we hope you will be able to witness this apex predator in its wild natural habitat for yourselves!
+This Bremer Bay Orca Whale Watching tour by Naturaliste Charters is worth the cost.
+It’s a unique, once-in-a-lifetime experience, and we hope you can witness this apex predator in its wild natural habitat for yourselves!

 Can you see orcas from the shore at Bremer Bay?